Noorzad1/splitpanefix/README.md

 ## The Problem

-By default, Windows Terminal doesn't know what directory your shell is in.
+By default, Windows Terminal doesn't know what directory your shell is in - it can't know because your shell needs to tell it!
+Remember that Terminal, a Console, a Shell, and a Prompt are different things.
 When you press `Alt+Shift+-` to split horizontally or `Ctrl+Shift+D` to duplicate a tab, the new shell starts fresh in `~` or `C:\Users\YourName`.

-This is frustrating when you're deep in a project folder and want a second terminal right there.
+This is frustrating when you're deep in a project folder or using an Agent and want a second terminal right there in the current directory.

 ## The Solution